Automatic Geometric Decomposition for Analytical Inverse Kinematics: Notation and Problem Statement

 \subsection{Notation}

 This work is limited to kinematic chains of rigid bodies connected by revolute joints.
-To represent the kinematics, we employ an exponential coordinate representation for rotations~\cite[Chapter 3.2.3]{LynchPark}, paired with three-dimensional Cartesian displacement vectors that resemble the position offset between two joint axes.
-This makes it possible to separate the description of the kinematics in terms of position and orientation.
+To represent the kinematics, we employ an exponential coordinate representation for rotations~\cite[Chapter 3.2.3]{LynchPark}, paired with three-dimensional Cartesian displacement vectors that represent the position offset between two joint axes.